7 merchant tips to understanding EMV fraud liability shift

 7. Oct.
 1, 2015 was not a mandatory EMV deadline, per se.

-If you're a merchant who still isn't ready for this new payment landscape, it's OK.
+If you're a merchant who still isn't ready, it's OK.
 Oct.
 1, 2015 was the official date of the liability shift, which will come into play if fraud occurs, but if you have yet to make the transition to EMV, you can decide when it's right for you to do so.

 Merchants who don't experience a high rate of counterfeit fraud, such as coffee shops, mom-and-pop restaurants or other small, often local, stores, may not need to worry about the shift as much just yet.
 If the risk for counterfeit fraud is low, then the risk of being liable for fraud chargebacks under the new liability shift is low, so such merchants may be able to delay the investment in EMV upgrades with few consequences.

 "We certainly want everyone to make the transition to EMV, but smaller businesses may not have to rush quite as much," Ericksen said.
 "The liability shift is an incentive to make the switch to EMV, not a mandate."

 Before paying for new chip card-processing terminals, merchants should do some research to find out what options their business may have and compare them to fraud protection needs.
 "That way they have an understanding of the time and cost it will take for them to be compliant," Vanderhoof said.
 "Once they have that information, they can decide whether that added protection that the time and cost investment is worth it."